A comforting winter potato and broccoli soup recipe (patatesli brokoli çorbası). That’s what’s on the agenda. Well, it is winter!

 Potato and broccoli soup is winter comfort in a bowl…

-With this potato and broccoli soup recipe, we’re using as much of the broccoli and the potato as possible.
-That means we’re including the thick broccoli stem as well as the florets as they really help to flavour the soup.
+With this potato and broccoli soup recipe, we’re using simple ingredients and we’re using as much of the broccoli and the potato as possible.

 As for the potato – that’s just going to be scrubbed clean.